 - Criticism – I should say, “criticism with an explanation.”
 If you like something, let them know, and try to explain why.
 If you don’t, let them know, and try to explain why not.
 While art is an expression of one’s self, that doesn’t mean that your opinion doesn’t matter.
 We, as people, are shaped by our experiences and the people around us.
 That’s just nature.
 Also, artists grow and evolve.
 Don’t think any particular aspect of them is set in stone.
 (Unless they sculpt or something…)

 - “Social” Media – I could go on and on for days about this one, but I’ll keep it short for this article.
 While you’re not exclusively building the brand of the artist, it all helps.
-Facebook has an algorithm that promotes posts with more interaction higher into followers’ timelines, so commenting/sharing/reacting exponentially improves an artist’s visibility on that platform.
-Twitter, YouTube, Etc. are also good places to help out, in a similar fashion.
+These sites have algorithms that promote posts with more interaction higher into followers’ timelines, so commenting/sharing/reacting exponentially improves an artist’s visibility on that platform.

 - Word of Mouth – Slightly different from the social media option, is the actual social option.
 Tell your friends at the bar or your church group (or both?)
 An actual face-to-face conversation always carries more weight than pixels ever will.